• My Story

 yoda the bichon

-Pressure Sores On Our Dogs Bottom
+Pressure Sores on Our Dogs Bottom

 I googled what to do and got some cotton wool dipped in saltwater and cleaned the two sores.
 However, over the next few days, poor Yoda began to act differently.